kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0110 General requirements.md

 For the purpose of this subchapter, the term—

-*All-cargo operation* means any operation for compensation or hire that is other than a passenger-carrying operation or, if passengers are carried, they are only those specified in §121.583(a) or §135.85 of this chapter.
+*All-cargo operation* means any operation for compensation or hire that is other than a passenger-carrying operation or, if passengers are carried, they are only those specified in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.583   Carriage of persons without compliance with the passenger-carrying requirements of this part.|§121.583]](a) or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.85   Carriage of persons without compliance with the passenger-carrying provisions of this part.|§135.85]] of this chapter.

 *Commercial air tour* means a flight conducted for compensation or hire in an airplane or helicopter where a purpose of the flight is sightseeing.
 The FAA may consider the following factors in determining whether a flight is a commercial air tour: